 Paw does not support OpenAPI 3.0.
 That being said, Paw does allow exporting for Swagger 2.0.
 This cannot be done in Insomnia and in Postman you must use a third-party.
 Insomnia allows users to work with their Insomnia Designer and Swagger to add schemas and generate documentation.
 Out of the three, Postman is the only one that lets the user save a response object as an “Example”.

 The advantages and disadvantages are spread out fairly evenly across the board in this documentation.
 In other words, it’s up to the user to determine which service provides the best fit for their documentation.

 |Assertions||No||Yes, but the user has to write code for it.||No|

 |Automated Testing in the Cloud||No||Yes (“Monitors”)||No|

 The majority of software needs some type of testing.
 API clients can be used to help test other applications and software by sending mock HTTP requests.
 Some services offer testing within their application.
 Out of the three API clients in this article, Postman is the only one that has testing capabilities.

 Postman takes the testing category.
 Being able to set up automated tests in the cloud and locally can give users peace of mind during development.

 Paw is a macOS native application, so it’s probably more exciting to someone working on a Mac.
-Postman and Insomnia support use on Mac, Linux, and Windows.
+Paw (recently cross-platform), Postman, and Insomnia support use on Mac, Linux, and Windows.
 Additionally, Postman has support for browser use with Postman for the web.

 By total numbers, Postman and Insomnia win the competition for the diversity of platforms.
 Finally, in the last section, we are going to break down the services by price.